 Without question, Monte Hale won the hearts of sports enthusiasts.
 After a long battle with cancer, Hale died.
 To honor this broadcaster, the arena at MTSU's Murphy Center is named The Monte Hale Arena.
 In addition, a street that connects with NW Broad Street was named by city leaders as Monte Hale Drive.
 The Elrod's owned WGNS until 1960.
 At that time Bill Vogel and Monte Hale became the Good Neighbors.
 In 1971 a group of investors from Nashville operated AM 1450.
 In 1984 Bart Walker brought local ownership and operation back to WGNS.
 It has been a family-run broadcast business since that time.
-In fact, they have owned and operated WGNS almost as long as the combined ownership of the Elrod's coupled with Vogel and Hale.
+In fact, they have owned and operated WGNS longer than the combined ownership of all previous three owners.

 What Goes Around

 Ironically, the man who gave Bart his first job in radio got his start at WGNS.
 This picture (above photo) shows Bill Barry when the studios were on the square.
 The year was 1947, and the Good Neighbor Station was playing Woody Herman, Harry James, and Tommy Dorsey, along with soap operas, and remote broadcasts from businesses around the square.
 In fact, at that time the majority of businesses in Murfreesboro were located on the square.

 There are stories of how people would come to town on Saturdays and meet friends, shop and stroll until midnight.
 Many of the merchants remained open until then to service the customers.
 During this period of time, the Good Neighbor Station had some well-known persons get a start here.